Francieorwa/Francieorwa/README.md

 ⚡ Fun fact: !

 <p align="left">
-"Ever wondered why URLs often end with '.html' or '.htm'?
+Ever wondered why URLs often end with '.html' or '.htm'?
 It's a relic from the early days of the web when servers needed file extensions to determine how to handle a request.
 However, modern web servers can interpret URLs without these extensions, allowing for cleaner and more user-friendly URLs.
-Despite this, the tradition persists, serving as a nod to the history of web development."
+Despite this, the tradition persists, serving as a nod to the history of web development.
 </p>

 <p align="left">